Me and the Alien MuMu

 Me and the Alien MuMu (宇宙人ムームー, Uchūjin Mūmū) is a Japanese manga series written and illustrated by Hiroki Miyashita.
 It was originally published as a one-shot published in Shōnen Gahōsha's Young King OURs magazine in April 2019.
-It later began serialization in the same magazine in June that same year.
+It was later serialized in the same magazine from June that same year up until May 2026.
 An anime television series adaptation produced by OLM aired from April to September 2025.

 Plot

 Sakurako is a university student living in the Tokyo metropolitan area.
 One day, Mūmū, a cat-like alien, appears before her.
 Mūmū comes from an alien race that was previously technologically advanced, but lost this knowledge.
 Finding interest in household appliances, Mūmū, along with other aliens, asks Sakurako and others for help in studying Earthly appliances to regain that knowledge.